usegalaxy-au/website/_posts/2020-06-03-new-galaxy-paper.md

     - qcif
 ---

+If your use of Galaxy Australia leads to publication, please cite this paper to help promote the value of the Galaxy Australia platform to reproducible science.

 The Galaxy Project has a new paper in Nucleic Acids Research.

 **The Galaxy platform for accessible, reproducible and collaborative biomedical analyses: 2020 update**